mpailab/pylext/README.md

    args = parse_context().ast_to_text(x)
    return `(lambda {args}: $y)`
 ```
-Here we defined operator `->` with highest left priority and lowest right priority.
+Here we defined operator `->` with the highest left priority and lowest right priority.
 This means that left side must be atomic expression like a variable or tuple,
 right side can contain arbitrary operations except `or`, `and` and `not`.
-Also this allows to combine `->` operators in a chain to produce lambda returning
+Also, this allows to combine `->` operators in a chain to produce lambda returning
 lambda functions.

 We can also define `<$>` operator similar to Haskell `fmap` operator and our `/@`